-THE OFFERING

-Issuer Cadre Holdings, Inc.

-Common stock outstanding before

-this offering

-shares

-Common Stock offered by us

-shares (or shares of common stock if the underwriters exercise in full their option to purchase additional shares of common stock).

-Common stock offered by the selling stockholders

-shares (or shares of common stock if the underwriters exercise in full their option to purchase additional shares of common stock).

-Total shares of common stock to be outstanding immediately after this offering shares (or shares of common stock if the underwriters exercise in full their option to purchase additional shares of common stock).

-Use of proceeds

-We estimate that our net proceeds from this offering will be approximately \$\ \text{million}\$ in the underwriters exercise their option to purchase additional shares of common stock in full), after deducting the underwriting discount and prior to paying any offering expenses, based on an offering price of \$\text{per share}\$ per share (the closing price for our shares of common stock on the NYSE on \$\, 2022).
+THE OFFERING Issuer Cadre Holdings, Inc. Common stock outstanding before this offering 34,782,271 shares Common Stock offered by us 2,250,000 shares (or 2,850,000 shares of common stock if the underwriters exercise in full their option to purchase additional shares of common stock).
+Common stock offered by the selling stockholders 1,750,000 shares.
+Total shares of common stock to be outstanding immediately after this offering 37,032,271 shares (or 37,632,271 shares of common stock if the underwriters exercise in full their option to purchase additional shares of common stock).
+Use of proceeds We estimate that our net proceeds from this offering will be approximately \$49.7 million (or approximately \$63.0 million if the underwriters exercise their option to purchase additional shares of common stock in full), after deducting the underwriting discount and prior to paying any offering expenses, based on an offering price of \$23.50 per share.
 We intend to use the net proceeds that we receive in this offering to reduce outstanding indebtedness as well as for general corporate purposes.
 We will not receive any proceeds from the sale of shares of common stock by the selling stockholders.
 See "Use of Proceeds" for further details.

-Dividend policy

-On November 11, 2021, we announced that our board of directors approved the initiation of a quarterly cash dividend program of \$0.08 per share of our common stock or \$0.32 per share on an annualized basis (the "Quarterly Cash Dividend").
+Dividend policy On November 11, 2021, we announced that our board of directors approved the initiation of a quarterly cash dividend program of \$0.08 per share of our common stock or \$0.32 per share on an annualized basis (the "Quarterly Cash Dividend").
 See "Dividend Policy."

-Risk factors

-Please read the section entitled "Risk Factors" beginning on page 9 of this prospectus for a discussion of some of the factors you should carefully consider before deciding to invest in our common stock.
+Risk factors Please read the section entitled "Risk Factors" beginning on page 9 of this prospectus for a discussion of some of the factors you should carefully consider before deciding to invest in our common stock.
+Underwriting (Conflicts of Interest) BofA Securities, Inc. is a lender under the Revolving Loan that we expect to pay down with proceeds from this offering and will, as a result, receive more than 5% of the proceeds of this offering.
+This means that BofA Securities, Inc. has a "conflict of interest" as that term is defined in FINRA Rule 5121.
+Accordingly, this offering is being conducted in accordance with FINRA Rule 5121.
+BofA Securities, Inc. will not sell the securities to accounts over which it has discretion without prior written consent from the account holder.